-&lt;sup>3 Data for THN kits are from January 2019 to September 2021 for all sites excluding detoxification sites in Edmundston, Fredericton, Moncton and Saint John, and the Saint John Regional, South East, Dalhousie, Madawaska and the NB Women's and Youth Correctional Facilities.
-The small number of kits usually distributed from these sites is not expected to substantially change the numbers in this report.
+&lt;sup>3 Data for THN kits are collected up to December 2021 for all sites excluding detoxification sites in Edmundston, Fredericton, and Saint John; AIDS NB; and the Saint John Regional, Dalhousie, and the NB Women's and Youth Correctional Facilities.
+Data are missing for one or more months from these sites, but the small number of kits usually distributed from several of these sites is not expected to substantially change the numbers in this report.